On this page

 Personal care items such as soap, deodorant and toothpaste are also provided as part of the packages.
 Nappies and baby formula can be provided if requested.

 The packages do not include medicines, incontinence and personal hygiene products, or pet food.

 Who is eligible to receive an emergency relief package?

 People currently residing in Victoria who need to quarantine or isolate due to coronavirus (COVID-19) and don’t have enough food to feed themselves or their families may be eligible to receive an emergency relief package of basic supplies.

 People need to be currently residing in Victoria, including residents, international students and people on working visas who live in Victoria.

-These packages contain only basic supplies and are for people who do not have access to a support network or alternate means of obtaining food such as on-line delivery.
+These packages contain only basic supplies and are for people who do not have access to a support network or alternate means of obtaining food such as online delivery.

 How can people in need get an emergency relief package?

-How long will the relief package last?
+How long will the emergency relief package last?